Justin-Arakaki/meme-gallery/README.md

 # meme-gallery

-An interactive image gallery built with HTML, CSS, and JavaScript.
+An interactive HTML, CSS, and JavaScript app.